-Capital gains obtained by residents on the disposal of real estate is subject to tax at the general PIT rates (which will be due over solely 50% of the respective amount), except if it refers to the sale of the taxpayer's main residence case in which such gain may be tax exempt provided the respective proceeds are reinvested in another main residence.
-If such gains are obtained by a non-resident taxpayer, it will be subject to a flat tax rate of 28%.
+Capital gains obtained by residents on the disposal of real estate are subject to tax at the general PIT rates (which will be due over solely 50% of the respective amount), except if they derive from the sale of the taxpayer's main residence, in which case such gain may be tax-exempt provided the respective proceeds are reinvested in another main residence.
+If such gains are obtained by a non-resident taxpayer, they will be subject to a flat tax rate of 28%.